Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Oktober 2024 04.22.37 UTC
+- WIB: Kamis, 10 Oktober 2024 05.24.41 UTC
-- WITA: Kamis, 10 Oktober 2024 05.22.37 UTC
+- WITA: Kamis, 10 Oktober 2024 06.24.41 UTC
-- WIT: Kamis, 10 Oktober 2024 06.22.37 UTC
+- WIT: Kamis, 10 Oktober 2024 07.24.41 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: technology
+Kategori: motivational